Carbon Credits framework comparison across Singapore, Malaysia & Indonesia

 Singapore

-I am an associate in Bird & Bird ATMD's Corporate & Commercial Group in Singapore.
+I am a senior associate in Bird & Bird ATMD's Corporate & Commercial Group in Singapore.
 I have substantial experience working on a wide range of corporate matters encompassing mergers and acquisitions, private equity, venture capital, corporate restructuring and corporate advisory work.

 The global green movement has resulted in new and innovative ways of generating and using power.
 One innovative tool to reduce our carbon footprint is the introduction of carbon credits.
 Carbon credit is still a relatively new concept especially in Asia.
 In this article we offer a comprehensive look at the evolving carbon credit systems within Singapore, Malaysia, and Indonesia, three dynamic Southeast Asian economies.